-- 8.1 The following list sets out the information the GLA will normally provide in a press release: - List of licensing standards breached - Name of principle authority of revoked or refused labour provider business. - Contact details of the labour provider business that is subject to revocation or refusal (including business address and business telephone number). - Sector the labour provider supplied to (e.g. fresh produce, food processing), or whether the applicant was a specialist labour provider (e.g. payroll company). - Crop picked or packed (e.g. carrots, potatoes, salads, ready meals, etc.). - Number of workers provided (if the information is available). - Nationalities of workers exploited (if the information is available). - Notification of labour users connected to the revocation (if the information available and has been confirmed). - 9 Issue of press releases and awareness of related broadcast and published articles to Board members and Supermarket and Supplier signatories - 9.1 Press releases regarding the outcome of criminal activity or revocations and refusals may be released to GLA Board members, and Supermarket and Supplier protocol signatories in advance of release into the public domain.
-In practice, where this occurs, it will not be normal practice to release them in excess of 24 hours prior to
+- 8.1 The following list sets out the information the GLAA will normally provide in a press release: - List of licensing standards breached - Name of principle authority of revoked or refused labour provider business. - Contact details of the labour provider business that is subject to revocation or refusal (including business address and business telephone number). - Sector the labour provider supplied to (e.g. fresh produce, food processing), or whether the applicant was a specialist labour provider (e.g. payroll company). - Crop picked or packed (e.g. carrots, potatoes, salads, ready meals, etc.). - Number of workers provided (if the information is available). - Nationalities of workers exploited (if the information is available). - Notification of labour users connected to the revocation (if the information available and has been confirmed).

+9 Issue of press releases and awareness of related broadcast and published articles to Board members and Supermarket and Supplier signatories

-- release to the press and public.
-Such releases will be embargoed from further dissemination until the date of the public press release. - 9.2 Where the GLA is to appear, or be referred to in any printed or broadcast article, concerning its activities, the GLA will endeavour to notify Board members and Supermarket and Supplier signatories to such articles, in case they are asked to comment.
+- 9.1 Media releases regarding the outcome of criminal activity or revocations and refusals may be released to GLAA Board members, in advance of release into the public domain.
+Such releases will be embargoed from further dissemination until the date of the public press release. - 9.2 Where the GLAA is to appear, or be referred to in any printed or broadcast article, concerning its activities, the GLAA will endeavour to notify Board members and Supermarket and Supplier signatories to such articles, in case they are asked to comment.
 In practice, this may not always be possible due to the timing of such requests.
-In such situations, the GLA will aim to make Board members and Supermarket and Supplier signatories aware as soon as possible after broadcast or publication. - 9.3 It should also be recognised that there will be situations, due to the sensitive nature of some enquiries, which for operational or practical reasons, prior notice of a press release or broadcast or publication of articles may not be provided.
+In such situations, the GLAA will aim to make Board members and Supermarket and Supplier signatories aware as soon as possible after broadcast or publication. - 9.3 Whenever practicable the GLAA will share the findings of any enforcement action or investigation within the supply chain, adhering to the principles and approach set out above in paragraph 5.3.
+All parties in receipt of confidential information shared this way will maintain it as strictly confidential.
+Information will only be shared externally where there is considered to be a significant risk to both workers and/or to the supply chain.
+In these cases the supplier and/or retailer and the GLAA will meet or liaise to consider any required action.
+In all other appropriate cases the GLAA and the supply chain will agree to work together to resolve any identified issues involving labour providers. - 9.4 The GLAA will not pass on or share such information with any stakeholder unless it is considered necessary, legitimate, proportionate, relevant or justified to do so.
+Any intelligence or information received by the GLAA will be assessed, graded and subject to investigation prior to any decision being taken over stakeholder engagement. - 9.5 It should also be recognised that there will be situations, due to the sensitive nature of some enquiries, which for operational or practical reasons, prior notice of a media release or broadcast or publication of articles may not be provided.